Jhy9/Simple-substitution-cipher-solver/Documentation/Test-athcomparison-discussion.md

  - It is simple and requires no overhead while acceptance threshold needs to controlled from outside of the solver.
  - More significantly it only needs to check a value of a constant while acceptance threshold needs to always translate a large part if not all of the ciphered text when it investigates conditions for termination.

-Therefore it is worth investigating the performance differences of only using strike system vs using acceptance threshold+ strike system.
+Therefore it is worth investigating the performance differences between only using strike system vs using acceptance threshold+ strike system.